Inflationary non-Gaussianities in alpha vacua and consistency with conformal symmetries: Scalar correlators in -vacua: using wave-function formalism

 We want to generalize this to $\alpha$-vacua.
 Thus, although the first condition in eq.\eqref{eq:bdycondsBD} will remain the same, the second one for $\eta \to -\infty$ must be modified.
 We know the most general solution to the Klein-Gordon equation for a massless scalar in $dS_4$ as

-where $U^{BD}_k(\eta)=(1-ik\eta)e^{ik\eta}$,see eq.\eqref{defUkBD}, eq.\eqref{eq:modefunctions}.
+where $U^{BD}_k(\eta)=(1-ik\eta)e^{ik\eta}$, see eq.\eqref{defUkBD}, eq.\eqref{eq:modefunctions}.
 Substituting eq.\eqref{f_def_c1_c2} in eq.\eqref{bb_bb_prop_def} the bulk-to-bulk propagator can be obtained as

 For the case of $\alpha$-vacua, we have to put $ c_1=\cosh{\alpha}, \, c_2=-i\sinh{\alpha}$, according to eq.\eqref{eq:c1c2def}.
 The constants $c_1,c_2$ can be traded for the one-parameter family (denoted by $\alpha$) of the initial condition at $\eta \to -\infty$.
-With the general choice of non-Bunch-Davies vacuum, the modified bulk-to-boundary propagator is given by eq.\eqref{f_def_c1_c2}.
-A consistency check of eq.\eqref{eq:gravpropstep} is to realize that

-Therefore, our bulk-to-bulk propagator in eq.\eqref{eq:gravpropstep} indeed reduces to $f_k(\eta)$ of eq.\eqref{f_def_c1_c2} when any one of the two bulk points, i.e., either $\eta$ or $\eta'$, is taken to the boundary at $\eta = 0$.
+A consistency check of eq.\eqref{eq:gravpropstep} is to realize that it satisfies the expected relation between the bulk-to-bulk (given by $G_k(\eta,\eta')$) and the bulk-to-boundary propagator (given by $\mathcal{K}_k(\eta) \equiv f_k(\eta)/f_k(\eta_0)$) as given below \footnote{Eq.\eqref{eq:proprel} can be derived from the relation explained in eq.(A.10) of \cite{Goon:2018fyu}